For program-specific requirements, select program from list below:

 You are required to submit a Petition for Extension of Program Time Limit Form from the Graduate Studies Office and obtain approval from both your advisor and the Recreation and Leisure Studies Associate Chair for Graduate Studies for the first 3 terms of degree time limits extension.

-After these 3 terms, you will also require approval from the Applied Health Sciences Associate Dean (Graduate) and be required to submit a Progress Report and Detailed Plan for Completion of Degree Program along with the extension form.
+After these 3 terms, you will also require approval from the Health Associate Dean (Graduate) and be required to submit a Progress Report and Detailed Plan for Completion of Degree Program along with the extension form.
 The progress report must be signed by you, your thesis supervisor and ALL committee members.

 If the petition is not approved, you will be discontinued from your program.